jkshtj/Microc/README.md

 This repo contains my hands-on attempt to understand compilers.
 It contains the grammar and the compiler for a toy language called **Micro**.
 [Micro](https://github.com/jain98/Microc/blob/master/token_definitions.txt) is a super minimal, strongly typed language that supports 3 types - ints, floats & string literals, if/else conditional blocks, for loops, comments and user-defined functions.

 My compiler currently compiles Micro to an educational/fictional target called [tiny](https://engineering.purdue.edu/~milind/ece468/2017fall/assignments/step4/tinyDoc.txt).
-So far I have added support for everything other than function calls, which I will be doing very soon.